 7.1.
 Failing to adapt when your income varies

-It’s easy to stick to a fixed savings amount, but life and income changes.
+It’s easy to stick to a fixed savings amount, but life and income change.
 Whether you earn more from trading wins or less due to drawdowns, your savings percentage should reflect those fluctuations.

 7.2.
 Misjudging the cost of unexpected or irregular expenses